SaiSravanthi-12/reserve-ship/README.md

 On the server:

 1. Look up `(endpoint, key)` in `idempotency_keys`.
-2. If a row exists, replay its cached `status_code` and `response_body` verbatim (plus an `Idempotent-Replay: true` header) — **no side effect.**
+2. If a row exists, replay its cached `status_code` and `response_body.` verbatim (plus an `Idempotent-Replay: true` header) — **no side effect.**
-3. Otherwise execute the action, then `INSERT` the response into `idempotency_keys` keyed on `(endpoint, key)`.
+3. Otherwise, execute the action, then `INSERT` the response into `idempotency_keys` keyed on `(endpoint, key)`.

-The key is scoped by endpoint so the same UUID couldn't accidentally satisfy both a reserve and a confirm.
+The key is scoped by endpoint, so the same UUID couldn't accidentally satisfy both a reserve and a confirm.
 Duplicate-key INSERT failures (a true race on the same key) are swallowed — the next read of the cached row wins.

-A `(key, endpoint)` `PRIMARY KEY` guarantees uniqueness at the database layer, and the table has RLS enabled with no policy so only the server (service role) can read or write it.
+A `(key, endpoint)` `PRIMARY KEY` guarantees uniqueness at the database level layer, and the table has RLS enabled with no policy, so only the server (service role) can read or write it.

 ---